Small business: Marketing

 Although small businesses have close relationships with their existing customers, finding new customers and reaching new markets is a major challenge for small business owners.
 Small businesses typically find themselves strapped for time to do marketing, as they have to run the day-to-day aspects of the business.
 To create a continual stream of new business and find new clients and customers, they must work on marketing their business continuously.
 Low sales (the result of poor marketing) is one of the major reasons for small business failure.
 Common marketing techniques for small business include business networking (e.g., attending Chamber of Commerce events or trade fairs), "word of mouth" promotion by existing customers, customer referrals, Yellow pages directories, television, radio, and outdoor ads (e.g., roadside billboards), print ads, email, and Internet marketing.
 TV ads can be quite expensive, so they are normally intended to create awareness of a product or service.
 Another means by which small businesses can advertise is through the use of "deal of the day" websites such as Groupon and Living Social.
 These Internet deals encourage customers to patronize small businesses.

 Many small business owners find internet marketing more affordable.
 Google AdWords and Yahoo!
 Search Marketing are two popular options of getting small business products or services in front of motivated web searchers.
-Social media has also become an affordable route of marketing for small businesses.
+Social media has become an affordable route of marketing for small businesses.
 It is a fraction of the cost of traditional marketing and small businesses can do it themselves or find small social marketing agencies that they can hire out for a small fee.
 Statistically, social media marketing has a higher lead-to-close rate than traditional media.
-Successful online small business marketers are also adept at utilizing the most relevant keywords in their website content.
-Advertising on niche websites that are frequented by potential customers can also be effective, but with the long tail of the Internet, it can be time-intensive to advertise on enough websites to garner an effective reach.
+Successful online small business marketers are adept at utilizing the most relevant keywords in their website content.
+Advertising on niche websites that are frequented by potential customers can be effective, but with the long tail of the Internet, it can be time-intensive to advertise on enough websites to garner an effective reach.